-- (1) The number of shares of our common stock outstanding before this offering is based on22,435,464 shares of our common stock outstanding as of May 30, 2019, and excludes, as of that date: - 2,437,668 shares of our common stock issuable upon the exercise of outstanding stock options outstanding at a weighted-average exercise price of \$1.744 per share: - An unknown number of shares of our common stock issuable upon the conversion of \$2,255,066 of Convertible Notes Payable(currently 9,020,264 at \$0.25 per share); - 547,332 additional shares of our common stock available for future issuance under our 2011 Stock Incentive Plan; - 1,785,714 shares of our common stock issuable upon the conversion of Series C Convertible Preferred Stock, at an exercise price of \$0.25, subject to certain adjustments.
-These shares of common stock are being registered in this offering; and - 3,108,356 shares of our common stock issuable upon the conversion of Series D Convertible Preferred Stock, at an exercise price of \$0.25, subject to certain adjustments. - 17,837,090 warrants to purchase shares of our common stock at an exercise price of \$0.453 subject to certain adjustments. - (2) This total includes the following: - (i) up to 4,242,515 shares of common stock underlying the principal amount of registrants 8% Unsubordinated Convertible Notes ("Principal Shares") - (ii) up to 337,399 shares of common stock issuable by the registrant upon the conversion of interest accrued under the 8% Unsubordinated Convertible Notes ("Interest Shares") (The Principal Shares and Interest Shares are referred to collectively as the "Shares"). - (iii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise of investor's warrants (the "Investor Warrants") at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with 8% Unsubordinated Convertible Notes offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (iv) 542,102 shares of our common stock issuable upon the exercise of outstanding Placement Agent Warrants at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns. - (v) an indeterminate number of shares of common stock issuable upon conversion of Series D Convertible Preferred Stock.
-The Series DConvertible Preferred Stock is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
+- (1) The number of shares of our common stock outstanding before this offering is based on22,435,464 shares of our common stock outstanding as of May 30, 2019, and excludes, as of that date: - 2,437,668 shares of our common stock issuable upon the exercise of outstanding stock options outstanding at a weighted-average exercise price of \$1.744 per share: - An unknown number of shares of our common stock issuable upon the conversion of \$2,255,066 of Convertible Notes Payable(currently 9,020,264 at \$0.25 per share): - 547,332 additional shares of our common stock available for future issuance under our 2011 Stock Incentive Plan; - 1,785,714 shares of our common stock issuable upon the conversion of Series C Convertible Preferred Stock, at an exercise price of \$0.25, subject to certain adjustments.
+These shares of common stock are being registered in this offering; and - 3,108,356 shares of our common stock issuable upon the conversion of Series D Convertible Preferred Stock, at an exercise price of \$0.25, subject to certain adjustments. - 17,837,090 warrants to purchase shares of our common stock at an exercise price of \$0.453 subject to certain adjustments. - (2) This total includes the following: - (i) up to 4,242,515 shares of common stock underlying the principal amount of registrants 8% Unsubordinated Convertible Notes ("Principal Shares") - (ii) up to 339,401 shares of common stock issuable by the registrant upon the conversion of interest accrued under the 8% Unsubordinated Convertible Notes ("Interest Shares") (The Principal Shares and Interest Shares are referred to collectively as the "Shares"). - (iii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise of investor's warrants (the "Investor Warrants") at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with 8% Unsubordinated Convertible Notes offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (iv) up to 3,108,356 shares of common stock underlying the outstanding Series DConvertible Preferred Stock which is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
+There are currently 3,108,356 common shares estimated to underlying the 1,016,004 issued and outstanding Series D Shares. - (v) an indeterminate number of shares of common stock issuable upon conversion of Series D Convertible Preferred Stock.
+The Series D Convertible Preferred Stock is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
 There are currently 3,108,356 common shares estimated to underlying the 1,016,004 issued and outstanding Series D Shares. - (vi) up to 3,984,000 shares of common stock issuable upon conversion of outstanding Series F Warrants at an exercise price of \$0.25 per share that were previously issued to one of the Selling Shareholders in connection with Preferred Stock and Warrant Purchase Agreement dated November 10, 2016 ("Series F Warrant Shares").